TOP 10 best (and worst) Natural Sugar substitutes for health

 9. Blackstrap Molasses

 The sugar-cane refining process creates this by-product, which is, in more ways than one, healthier than the final product, white sugar.
 It contains minerals like iron, calcium, magnesium, potassium, copper and zinc, often recommended to those with low blood iron levels.
 However, it contains the same dangerous substance, fructose.

 The above sweeteners are processed from plant fibers, like birch, berries and, most often, cornhusks.
-They have very few calories and no carbohydrates, eliminating the risk of raising blood sugar, making it a god option for diabetics.
-Still, since most of these sweeteners are derived from cornhusks, this could imply inherent GMOs, causing gastric problem to some users.
+They have very few calories and no carbohydrates, eliminating the risk of raising blood sugar, making them good options for diabetics.
+Still, since most of these sweeteners are derived from cornhusks, this could imply inherent GMOs, causing gastric problems to some users.